BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 ## graph

-A simple vertex-edge graph implementation.
+Some simple vertex-edge graph implementation include an undirected graph and a directed graph.

 Support classic algorithm :

-* Depth-First-Search
 * Disjoint-Set
 * Minimum-Span-Tree